engahmed10/engahmed10.github.io/_posts/2020-04-19-command_line_interface_project.markdown

 In the lib folder, we have made necessary classes in this project; these classes include:

-*   	Scripting class: Responsible for scripting data from website
+*   	Scripting class: responsible for scripting data from website
-*   	Hotel class: Responsible for creating new instances of classes also assign attributes hotel name, location ,and url of each hotel.
+*   	Hotel class: responsible for creating new instances of hotel classes also assign attributes hotel name, location ,and url of each hotel.
 *   	Customer class: responsible for customers name, and their review for each hotel
 *   	CLI class: display results.